greg748/fitapp/README.md

-# fitapp
+# fitapp-front
-Workout creation app

-By: Greg Bowne
-Website at fitapp.mobi
+React front end for the fitness app